-Since the water was fairly turbid, I didn’t really look at the raw photos in the camera since I knew they would need some digital re-balancing to reveal the subjects.
-So it was only later, when I sat down to process the reef photos for Yun, that I saw myself.
+Since the water was fairly turbid, I didn’t really look at the raw photos in the camera on the island, since I knew they would need some digital re-balancing to reveal the subjects.
+So it was only later, when I sat down to process the reef photos for Yun, that I saw myself as Jason captured me.

 But once in a while, you find a friend who could show you how good you look even beneath clouded days.
 And if you’re even luckier than that, another one who shows you what you look like from behind, in your element.